Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Introduction

 Notice that the description of the spin degrees of freedom by means of a classical commuting spinor is not new.
 Such a way of the description arises naturally in determining the connection of relativistic quantum mechanics of an electron with relativistic classical mechanics \cite{pauli_1932}.
 In particu\-lar, it was shown \cite{fock_1937, akhiezer_1969, bolte_1999} that within the WKB-method extended to the relativistic case, the relativistic wave Dirac equation results in a system of equations incorporating not only the classical canonical equations of motion, but also yet another equation for the spin degrees of freedom.
-This equation is connected directly with the Schr\"odinger equation (we put throughout $c=1$ for the speed of light)
+This equation is connected directly with the Schr\"odinger equation